Knoblauchpilze/pge-app/README.md

 }
 ```

 Both the tiles and pixels viewports are important and define respectively how much of the world will be visible and how zoomed-in the initial setup will be.
+Also, the user can configure whether an isometric view frame should be used or rather a top view one.

 # Profiling